After a break, we're bringing back the 15 Questions series - just slightly shorter!

 My role is to guide Springboard Trust in the development and delivery of Springboard Trust’s Te Takarangi Māori Strategic Plan.
 The broader strategic goal is about how Springboard Trust focuses its efforts on enabling Māori learners to meet their educational needs and ensure they’re reaching their full potential in education and life.

 I see my role as enabling our team, who work with school and business leaders, to think consciously about how they’re making a practical difference for Māori learners.
 What are we doing internally as a team to act in the best interests of Māori learners, their whanau and communities?
 Who are the people and organisations that we need to partner with to make that happen?

-That’s why I like my title, Pae Arahi – a connector, enabler and guide for the Springboard Team to get results for Māori young people and their whanau.
+That’s why I like my title, Pae Arahi – a connector, enabler and guide for the Springboard Trust team to get results for Māori young people and their whanau.

 3. The Māori strategy - what can you tell us about it?